American Composition girl doll, two

 made composition Mama dolls to hard plastic transition dolls until 1951.

-Little is known about this doll manufacturer.
-Most dolls are
+Little is known about this doll manufacturer, however all dolls have been

 head, full composition arms and partial lower legs, cloth stuffed body and